wearetriple/InHolland-CCD/private-agent/README.md

 Once you click the Create button the new pool should show up in list of agent pools, click it and should see the message `No jobs have run on this agent pool`.
 Click the `New Agent` button.
 This will open a dialog showing you instructions to install the agent on your device.

-For windows you can simply download the zip extract it at a disired location open a powershell windows and change the directory to where files you just etrated are located.
+For windows you can simply download the zip extract it at a desired location open a powershell windows and change the directory to where files you just extract are located.

 open a new tab in your browser and open the following url.